pnnl/L2O-pMINLP/README.md

 ## Overview

 Our approach introduces the first general Learning-to-Optimize (L2O) framework designed for Mixed-Integer Nonlinear Programming (MINLP).
 As illustrated above, the approach consists of two core components: **integer correction layers** and a **feasibility projection heuristic**.

-Our experiments show that our methods efficiently solve MINLPs with up to tens of thousands of variables, providing high-quality solutions within milliseconds, even for problems where traditional solvers and heuristics fail.
+Traditional solvers struggle with large-scale MINLPs due to combinatorial complexity and non-convexity.
+With up to tens of thousands of variables, traditional solvers and heuristics even fail to find any feasible solution.
+Our framework leverages deep learning to predict high-quality solutions with orders-of-magnitude speedup, enabling optimization in scenarios where exact solvers fail.

 ## Key Features

-- **Self-supervised learning**: Eliminates the need for optimal solutions as labels.
+- 🤖 **Self-supervised learning**: Eliminates the need for optimal solutions as labels.
-- **Efficient integer correction**: Ensures integer feasibility through a learnable correction layer.
+- 🔢 **Efficient integer correction**: Ensures integer feasibility through a learnable correction layer.
-- **Efficient feasibility correction**: Refine constraints violation via a gradient-based post-processing.
+- 🎯 **Efficient feasibility correction**: Refine constraints violation via a gradient-based post-processing.
-- **Scalability**: Handles problems with up to **20,000 variables** within subsecond inference.
+- 🚀 **Scalability**: Handles problems with up to **20,000 variables** within subsecond inference.

 ## Citation